Seattle and King County Washington free food banks.

 Phone: (206) 626-6462

 A free soup kitchen is on site.
-Holiday meals, cleaning supplies and other items are passed out to families living in poverty.
+Holiday meals, cleaning supplies and other items are passed out to families living in poverty. there may be soap, razors, blankets, and hygiene supplies.

 El Centro de la Raza